skoruba/Duende.IdentityServer.Admin/README.md

 ## Contact and Suggestion

-I am happy to share my attempt of the implementation of the administration for IdentityServer4 and ASP.NET Core Identity.
+I am happy to share my attempt of the implementation of the administration for Duende.IdentityServer and ASP.NET Core Identity.

 Any feedback is welcome - feel free to create an issue or send me an email - [jan@skoruba.com](mailto:jan@skoruba.com).
 Thank you :blush: